MSW Certificates

 Aging and Health (A&H) Certificate

-In the Aging and Health MSW Certificate program, students complete a field placement in a setting that prepares them to support older adult clients and individuals living with acute or chronic health conditions.
+In the Aging and Health MSW Certificate program, students complete a practicum in a setting that prepares them to support older adult clients and individuals living with acute or chronic health conditions.

 Students in either MSW specialization at any campus can pursue the A&H Certificate full or part time.